darrylmorley/lightspeed-retail-sdk/README.md

 A modern JavaScript SDK for interacting with the Lightspeed Retail API.
 This SDK provides a convenient, secure, and flexible way to access Lightspeed Retail's features—including customer, item, and order management.

-**Current Version: 3.1.2** — Now with secure encrypted token storage using Node.js crypto.
+**Current Version: 3.2.0** — Now with secure encrypted token storage using Node.js crypto.
+Useful CLI tools, database tools & email warnings on auth failure.

 ---